arindamdawn/arindamdawn.com/site/content/post/the-feynman-technique.md

 Fascinated by Mr. Feynman, I've picked up one of his books [Surely you're Joking Mr Feynman: Adventures of a Curious Character](https://amzn.to/2jWNt4C).
 It's a fun filled adveturous book based on his life written by Feynman himself.

-Other book that I am reading this week is [Unshakeable](https://amzn.to/2jWOyJI) a best selling book by Tony Robbins.
+Another book I am reading this week is [Unshakeable](https://amzn.to/2jWOyJI) a best selling book by Tony Robbins based on the basics of finance.